JoshuaGottlieb/Microsoft-Movie-Recommendation/README.md

 ### Top Directors
 ![graph3](./images/top_directors_by_genre.png)

-If any of these graphs are hard to look at due to the web browers settings
+If any of these graphs are hard to look at due to the web browers settings please look at our full analysis in [our Jupyter Notebook](./notebooks) or our [presentation](./Movie_Presentation.pdf).

 ## Conclusions